Do You Need A Liver Cleanse? Here Are 5 Ways To Detox Naturally

 The liver is a workhorse.
 It's your body's primary filtration system—it converts toxins into waste products, cleanses your blood, metabolizes a wide range of compounds (from nutrients and alcohol to medications), and produces proteins and bile.
 And while a healthy liver naturally cleanses itself, dietary stressors and environmental and toxins can get in the way of optimal liver function.

-More than ever before, our bodies are bombarded with environmental toxins, from pollution to chemicals in not-so-clean skin care products to preservatives in the foods we eat and plastics, well, everywhere.
+More than ever before, our bodies are bombarded with environmental toxins, from pollution to chemicals in our everyday products, preservatives in the foods we eat, and plastics, well, everywhere.
 These stressors can deplete nutrient stores, cause a buildup of unwanted compounds in the body, like contaminants, and lead to health implications down the road—all of which give our livers more work to do.

 "In a healthy body, the process of detoxification runs smoothly," Mark Hyman, M.D., functional medicine doctor and New York Times bestselling author, told mbg.
 When the cumulative toxin load is significant, however, "the mechanism for detoxification in the liver gets sluggish, and certain toxins can remain active longer than we want or than our systems can handle.
 This impacts normal metabolism and can make us feel subpar.
 It also can contribute to extra fluid and bloat."

-So, helping this vital organ only seems fair—whether you call it a liver "cleanse" or "detox" or whatever, it doesn't really matter.
-Even though we can't necessarily control our exposure to all pollutants and chemicals, we can make strategic diet and lifestyle shifts that counter their effects by supporting the liver's detoxification pathways and lightening our overall toxic load.
+So, helping this vital organ only seems fair—whether you call it a liver "cleanse," "detox," or just a healthy lifestyle, prioritizing your liver health will have whole-body ramifications.
+Even though we can't necessarily control 100% of our exposure to pollutants and chemicals, we can make strategic diet and lifestyle shifts that counter their effects by supporting the liver's detoxification pathways and lightening our overall toxic load.

 The truth is, liver detoxing requires a holistic approach, not a quick fix.
 And you certainly don't have to buy into expensive cleanses or extreme detox diets.
 (In fact, we recommend you don't!)